microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_dc_vanilla_arm_template.md

 - User is editing the ARM template parameters file (1-time edit).
 These params values are being used throughout the deployment.

-- Main ARM template will deploy AKS
+- Main ARM template will deploy AKS.

-- Once AKS deployment has finished, the main ARM template will call a secondary ARM template which is depended on a successful AKS deployment
+- Once AKS deployment has finished, the main ARM template will call a secondary ARM template which is depended on a successful AKS deployment.

-- Secondary ARM template will deploy a client Windows Server 2019 VM
+- Secondary ARM template will deploy a client Windows Server 2019 VM.

-- As part of the Windows Server 2019 VM deployment, there are 2 scripts executions; First script (ClientTools.ps1) at deployment runtime using the ARM *"CustomScriptExtention"* module and a second script (LogonScript.ps1) on user first logon to Windows
+- As part of the Windows Server 2019 VM deployment, there are 2 scripts executions; First script (ClientTools.ps1) at deployment runtime using the ARM *"CustomScriptExtention"* module and a second script (LogonScript.ps1) on user first logon to Windows.

     - Runtime script will:
         - Inject user params values (from bullet point #1) to be used in both runtime and logon script
-        - Install required tools – az cli, az cli Powershell module, kube-cli (Chocolaty packages)
+        - Install the required tools – az cli, az cli Powershell module, kube-cli (Chocolaty packages)
-        - Download & install Azure Data Studio (Insiders) & azdata cli
+        - Download & install the Azure Data Studio (Insiders) & azdata cli
-        - Download Azure Data Studio Arc & PostgreSQL extensions
+        - Download the Azure Data Studio Arc & PostgreSQL extensions
         - Download the *DC_Cleanup* and *DC_Deploy* Powershell scripts
         - Create the logon script
-        - Create a Windows schedule task to run the logon script at first login
+        - Create the Windows schedule task to run the logon script at first login
-        - Disable Windows Server run at login
+        - Disable Windows Server Manager from running at login

     - Logon script will:
-        - Create *LogonScript.log* file
+        - Create the *LogonScript.log* file
-        - Retrieve AKS credentials & create *kubeconfig* file in user Windows profile
+        - Retrieve the AKS credentials & create the *kubeconfig* file in user Windows profile
-        - Create *azdata* config file in user Windows profile
+        - Create the *azdata* config file in user Windows profile
-        - Install Azure Data Studio Arc & PostgreSQL extensions
+        - Install the Azure Data Studio Arc & PostgreSQL extensions
-        - Create Azure Data Studio desktop shortcut
+        - Create the Azure Data Studio desktop shortcut
         - Open another Powershell session which will execute the *“kubectl get pods -n <Arc Data Controller namespace> -w”* command
-        - Deploy Arc Data Controller using the user params values
+        - Deploy the Arc Data Controller using the user params values
         - Unregister the logon script Windows schedule task so it will not run after first login

 # Deployment